What This Clause Means

 For the Final 6 Months of Your Lease, Entry Rights Often Expand

-- Limit entry to business hours only
+- Tenant-favorable versions limit entry to business hours only

-How to Negotiate This Clause
+How This Clause Is Commonly Negotiated

-- Limit entry to business hours only
+- Tenant-favorable versions limit entry to business hours only

 Example Language: Bad vs. Better